Bhavya312007/Encrypter-Decrypter/README.md

     ```
 2. Run main.py to use the encrypter-decrypter tool locally.

-3. Make sure to install requirements first
+3. Make sure to install requirements first.
+Python 3.9 used

 ## Technologies Used

-- HTML
-- CSS
-- JavaScript
+- python 3.9

 ## Contributing